containerbuildsystem/osbs-docs/docs/users.rst

   List of flags to pass to the cachito request.
 See the cachito_ documentation for further reference.

+packages
+  A map of package managers where each value is an array of maps describing custom behavior for the packages of that package manager.
+For example, if you have two npm packages in the same source repository, you can specify the subdirectories with the ``path`` key.
+For example ``{"npm": [{"path": "client"}, {"path": "proxy"}]}``.

 Once the `remote_source` map described above is set in ``container.yaml``, you can now copy the upstream sources (with bundled dependencies) provided by cachito in your build image by adding::